felipeagger/go-boilerplate/README.md

 ## go-boilerplate
-Golang API Service boilerplate using best practices.
+Golang API Service boilerplate using best practices of Clean Architecture.

-Responsibility: Register (CRUD) and Login Users with JWT.
+Responsibility: CRUD and Login Users with JWT.

 # Dependencies